ioBroker/ioBroker.admin/packages/jsonConfig/SCHEMA.md

     - `clone` - [optional] - if clone button should be shown.
 If true, the clone button will be shown.
 If attribute name, this name will be unique.

 - `jsonEditor` - json editor
+    - `validateJson` - if false, the text will be not validated as JSON
+    - `allowEmpty` - if true, the JSON will be validated only if the value is not empty

 - `language` - select language
     - `system` - allow the usage of the system language from `system.config` as default (will have an empty string value if selected)